 Finger Count Test

-Drivers suspected of a New Jersey DWI frequently take a field sobriety test drunk driving court case.
-Luckily, this evidence can be effectively challenged by a New Jersey DWI attorney with a proven track record of defending drunk driving cases, such as the finger-count test before being arrested.
-Drivers often believe that their performance on the finger-count test helps police to decide whether to make an arrest, but that decision is typically made long before the test starts.
-Field sobriety tests exist solely to create probable cause to make an arrest, and to generate evidence for a
+Drivers suspected of DWI are almost always asked to undergo field sobriety testing which can be used as evidence in a drunk driving court case.
+Luckily, this evidence can be effectively challenged by a New Jersey DWI attorney with a proven track record of defending drunk driving cases.
+Drivers often believe that their performance on tests like the finger-count test help police to decide whether to make an arrest, but that decision is typically made long before the test starts.

 During the test, the officer is watching for the following signs that the driver is under the influence: Starting the test too soon, an inability to follow instructions, an inability to touch fingers as instructed, counting incorrectly, performing an incorrect number of sets, and stopping the test before instructed to do so.